brianchilds-22/ECommerceSite/README.md

 # ECommerceSite

-Built with the MERN stack & Redux
+Built with the MERN stack, Redux and Bootstrap

 # Features
   - Full featured shopping cart